alex2276564/TelegramNotifier/README.md

 4. **Max Messages per Order**:
    - This setting allows you to control the maximum number of messages sent per order.
    - In most cases, you don't need to change this value.
-   - If your store has many chat IDs and frequent simultaneous orders, it's recommended to lower this value to 2.
-This will ensure that messages are sent more efficiently, but they may not be fully detailed.
+   - If your store frequently receives many simultaneous orders, it's recommended to reduce this value to 2.
+This will ensure more efficient message delivery, but the messages may be less detailed.
    - All messages will be sent 100% but not fully detailed if you decrease this value.
    - Set this value to 0 for unlimited messages per order.